Chapter 6.42

 C. Collection of recyclables from single-family residential units shall minimally occur once weekly.
 For commercial and industrial entities, collection of recyclables and organics shall be provided as needed to meet demand.
 However, due to the nature of decomposition of organic material the frequency of collection of organics shall be at a minimum on a weekly basis.

 D. The City encourages use of buy-back centers, donation centers (for used furniture and other reusable bulky items, and nonprofit agents), scrap dealers, home and commercial composting, source reduction, and other creative, lawful and environmentally sound efforts to reduce waste in accordance with this chapter that do not conflict with any established or planned City-sponsored recycling, composting or source-reduction programs.
 (Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)
+1118 Sec.
+1, 2024)

-B. A container or containers for designated recyclables and organics shall be provided by the contract or franchise agent(s) for any premises generating residential or commercial recyclables or organic materials, for the exterior collection of designated recyclables or organic materials.
-The containers shall effectively segregate the designated recyclables from refuse.
+B. A container or containers for designated recyclables, organics, and manure shall be provided by the contract or franchise agent(s) for any premises generating residential or commercial recyclables, organics, or manure, for the exterior collection of designated recyclables, organics, or manure.
+The containers shall effectively segregate the designated recyclables, organics, or manure from refuse.

 C. All such containers to be used in the City’s recycling programs shall be approved by the City Manager, in conjunction with the contract or franchise agent(s).

-D. Designated recyclables and organic materials shall be sorted according to type and/or as established by program guidelines and placed in separate containers, containers with segregated compartments, or commingled (in one recycling container), as agreed upon by the City Manager and the contract or franchise agent(s).
+D. Designated recyclables, organic materials, and manure shall be sorted as established by program guidelines and placed in separate containers, containers with segregated compartments, or commingled (in one recycling container), as agreed upon by the City Manager and the contract or franchise agent(s).
 Containers, if more than one, shall be grouped together and placed for collection at the same time as when regular refuse collection occurs or at designated recycling collection times (if different from refuse collection) and at designated recycling collection locations.

 E. All containers used for recycling purposes, storage or collection, including commercial and industrial recycling containers used in City recycling programs as well as all other containers used for recycling purposes whether owned or operated by a commercial entity, nonprofit organization, or any other person or entity, shall be identified with the name and current telephone number of the owner or the responsible agency or person.